interlay/interlay.github.io/docs/relayer/faq.md

 ### What if all Relayers go offline?

-While unlikely, if all Relayers go offline the PolkaBTC bridge will pause operation.
+While unlikely, if all Relayers go offline the interBTC bridge will pause operation.

 ## Troubleshooting